True Natural Bodybuilding

 • Drink and eat foods with a low caloric density (low number of calories per serving or per 100 grams).
 They fill your stomach while keeping your calorie intake low.

 • Drink a zero-fat milk protein (casein) shake between your meals.
+Add some (<1 g) xanthan gum or guar gum to thicken it and to slowdown digestion.

 • Drink lots of water (or zero-calorie drinks) before, after, and between your meals.